hhedberg/stateplex/tests/README.md

     9. For sharing resources between several tests, two static void functions are provided: void static SetUpTestCases(){} and void static TearDownTestCases(){}.
 SetUpTestCases() is for declaring shared variables, which are declared in the beginning of the test case and not deleted in between different tests.
 TeadDownTestCases() is for doing cleaning up such as deleting dynamically created memory.
 It is done only in the end of the test case.

     10. make test and run your test from build folder.

+    11. For more details see http://code.google.com/p/googletest/ for more details